CUBRID/cubrid-manual/en/sql/tuning.rst

         (SELECT * FROM record WHERE medal = 'G') b WHERE a.code = b.athlete_code;

-If the query is executed without **View Merging** optimization being performed, the join is performed with the temporary results of executing each of the inline views *a* and *b*.
+If the query is executed without **View Merging** optimization, the join is performed with the temporary results of executing each of the inline views *a* and *b*.
 Temporary results cannot use indexes, resulting in performance degradation.

 .. code-block:: sql